dbergloev/runas/README.md

 PAM allows flexible integrations (including optional timestamping via PAM modules) without adding complexity to `runas` itself.
 If you need PAM-based session or timestamp behavior, configure it in your PAM stack.

+ > NOTE: You need to add a PAM configuration file, e.g. `/etc/pam.d/runas` in order for PAM authentication to behave correctly.
+These are very distro dependent and it's not possible or safe to make a universal one.
+You need one that is tailored to the way existing PAM configurations are setup on your specific OS installation.

 ## Limitations

 - No `/etc/sudoers`/`/etc/doas.conf` equivalent — there is no policy parser.